 Top Quality Art Supplies Colored Pencils Review

 The Top Quality Art Supplies colored pencils are a unique offering with their primary product being the large, 72 count pack.
 They come in a hexagonal shape which helps with handling.
 The lead is on the harder side so, while it is capable of being vivid, you have to really push down on the paper to achieve this.
-They are surprisingly good at blending for having hard lead and the color selection is quite impressive.
-There are a few minor issues but for the price you can’t complain.
+They are surprisingly good at blending for having such a hard lead and the color selection is quite impressive.
+There are a few minor issues but for the price, you can’t complain.

 Visual Appeal – 4.5/5

 There is a very impressive array of colors to choose from.
 Unlike some of the cheaper sets out there, each color represented is totally unique, which means that you have great freedom in color selection for any piece you decide to pursue.
 The selections of blues and purples are quite good in particular and they also offer a nice array of skin tones and metallics which are often missing in general color sets.
 The color can be quite vivid but it requires quite a bit of pressure to put down.
 Blending is above average for budget pencils as well, which is always welcome (although with the color choices at hand many hues you are looking for are available out of the box).

 Usability and Durability – 3.5/5

 The core, being on the harder side, does seem to break somewhat easily.
 Couple that with the fact that you will find yourself pushing down harder than normal to get those vivid colors out, you will find yourself having to sharpen the pencil often and notice that they wear down relatively quickly.
 Other than that they are quite enjoyable to use.
 As mentioned above the blending is quite nice for this level of pencil and once the color is on the canvas it spreads relatively fluidly.
 You won’t get the buttery feel that you do with softer, higher-end pencils but it is only a minor complaint.